In 2022, Black Friday in Brazil moved BRL 6,1 billion – approximately USD 1,2 billion.

 According to the E-commerce Trends 2024, 71% of respondents made online purchases using their smartphones.
 Further, in 2022, one-third of consumers in Brazil made in-app purchases during Black Friday, and 86% kept the app installed on their smartphones.

-5 – Work with a stable and secure platform
+5 – Work with a reliable and secure platform

 Picture this: After successfully implementing all the necessary steps, investing in marketing actions and strategies, and successfully attracting a large number of potential customers, your website encounters technical difficulties that hinder the payment process and prevent successful conversions.